dongliang3571/Senior_design_csc599866/README.md

 **Note:This is a Qt project, in order to run this you have to have Qt installed!**

-Open Graphics Library (OpenGL) is a cross-language, cross-platform application programming interface (API) for rendering 2D and 3D vector graphics.
+**OpenGL:** Open Graphics Library (OpenGL) is a cross-language, cross-platform application programming interface (API) for rendering 2D and 3D vector graphics.
 The API is typically used to interact with a graphics processing unit (GPU), to achieve hardware-accelerated rendering.

+**Qt:** Qt is a cross-platform application framework that is widely used for developing application software that can be run on various software and hardware platforms with little or no change in the underlying codebase, while still being a native application with the capabilities and speed thereof

 Important Notes
 ===============